Streets and Squares

 The old mansion, dating from the 1930s, houses a huge collection of objects d'arts that have been rescued from smuggling abroad, it was opened in 1989.

-Music School (above) in the old pictures
+Music School (above) in old pictures

 Brest, Lenin Str.
 Music School